Rental Certificate Compliance Verdict

 warning

-Rental-license actions can reopen the compliance check even without a full tenant change.
+Rental-license steps can reopen the file even without a full tenant change.

 Before you market or sign